Info

 Select topic

-The AI Agent Challenge is a 6-hours online team-based competition for Replyers passionate about LLMs and AI.
+The AI Agent Challenge is a 6-hour online team-based competition open to professionals and students (aged 16 or above) worldwide, passionate about AI and Multi-Agent Systems.

-No. To play on 12th March, you need to create your own team and invite a colleague (teams are made of 2 up to four members).
+No. To play on the 16th April, you must create or join an existing team.
+Teams are made of 2 up to 4 members).

-Once you’ve registered, you can form a team, invite colleagues or you can join our Discord Server to find participants to play with.
+Once you’ve registered, you can form a team, invite other participants or you can join our Discord Server to find other members to play with.
 If once the registrations close you still don't have a teammate, we will merge you with another team.

-To update your details at any time, log in to your profile and click “Edit profile”, or follow this link.
+To update your details at any time, log in to your profile and click “Edit profile”.

 You can access your Challenge Page and click on “Leave team” to cancel your registration to the challenge.

 To form your team, log in to the Reply Challenges platform, click the “Join the challenge” button and select “Create new team”.
 Once you’ve formed a team, you’ll see it when you log in to the platform.
-You can also choose a team name and invite your friends.
+You can also choose a team name and invite your friends and classmates.
 Just fill in their email addresses and send the invitation.
-Remember, this challenge is open only to Replyers.

 Your team can have 2 - 4 people.
 Your team must be at least made of 2 members.
 If you're still registered alone at the end of the registration period, you'll be automatically paired with another participant to form a team of two.
 You'll receive an email notification with your team assignment.